xieeryihe/lDetector/README.md

 | `***餐厅(*里河店)` | Anonymous | Anonymous | 北京 | 鲁菜     | `*里河店`          | yes                 |
 | ..                 | ...       | ...       | ...  | ...      | ...                | ...                 |

 The `test_case` column represents the keywords generated by the model, and the `test_case_judgement` column represents the self-checking results.
-Item `yes` indicates that the model believes the store can be searched through this keyword and `no` indicates the opposite.
+Item `yes` indicates that the model believes a certain keyword is **reasonable** to be used to retrieve the target shop.
+And `no` indicates the opposite.

 ​

 ### 1.4 Folder：./data/final

-For each file in [final](https://github.com/xieeryihe/lDetector/tree/main/data/final) directory, such as `final-chatGLm2-6b.xlsx`, the sample data format of is shown in the table below.
+For each file in [final](https://github.com/xieeryihe/lDetector/tree/main/data/final) directory, such as `final-chatGLm2-6b.xlsx`, the sample data format is shown in the table below.

 |      | leak_judgement | equal_leak_exist | accurate_leak | equal_ratio | query_type  | self_leak | searched_shops                                       | poi_name                      | latitude  | longitude | city | poi_type | test_case    | test_case_judgement | human |
 | ---- | -------------- | ---------------- | ------------- | ----------- | ----------- | --------- | ---------------------------------------------------- | ----------------------------- | --------- | --------- | ---- | -------- | ------------ | ------------------- | ----- |
 | 102  | leak           | partial_leak     | yes           | 0.952380952 | equal_query | yes       | `["***创意汉堡(**港湾店)",  "****创意汉堡(**屯店)"]` | `["***创意汉堡(**港湾店)",  ` | Anonymous | Anonymous | 北京 | 汉堡     | `**创意汉堡` | yes                 | 0     |

-The data in the first few columns of the table is mainly used for the judgment in the code, and the specific meaning can be understood in oracle.py.
-The main concern is the **human** column, indicating the result of human judgment, where **1** indicates that it is a **missed recall** and **0** indicates not.
+The first 6 columns of the table are mainly used to determine whether a missed recall occurs, and the specific meaning can be understood in oracle.py.
+The main concern is the **human** column, indicating the result of human judgment, where **1** indicates that it is a **missed recall** and **0** indicates a false positive.

 ​

 ## 2.code

-We test lDetector on both local(gpt-neo-2.7B, etc) and remote models(gpt-3.5-turbo), so we have two versions of code in directories `code/local` and `code/gpt` respectively.
+We test lDetector on both local(gpt-neo-2.7B, etc) and remote models(gpt-3.5-turbo), so we have two versions of code in directories `code/local` and `code/gpt`, respectively.

-> For the same reasons of privacy and other reasons, we mask part of the prompt, while it doesn't affect understanding.
+> For data security and privacy concerns, we mask shop names in the prompt while it doesn't affect understanding.

 ​